Bible Questions Answered

 Melchizedek, whose name means “king of righteousness,” was a king of Salem (Jerusalem) and priest of the Most High God (Genesis 14:18-20; Psalm 110:4; Hebrews 5:6-11; 6:20-7:28).
 Melchizedek's sudden appearance and disappearance in the book of Genesis is somewhat mysterious.
 Melchizedek and Abraham first met after Abraham's defeat of Chedorlaomer and his three allies.
 Melchizedek presented bread and wine to Abraham and his weary men, demonstrating friendship.
 He bestowed a blessing on Abraham in the name of El Elyon (“God Most High”) and praised God for giving Abraham a victory in battle (Genesis 14:18-20).

 Abraham presented Melchizedek with a tithe (a tenth) of all the items he had gathered.
-By this act Abraham indicated that he recognized Melchizedek as a fellow-worshiper of the one true God as well as a priest who ranked higher spiritually than himself.
-Melchizedek's existence shows that there were people other than Abraham and his family who served the one true God.
+By this act Abraham indicated that he recognized Melchizedek as a priest who ranked higher spiritually than he.

 Return to: